Hari31416/frontier/README.md

 3. (Optional) You also need to calculate FFF parameters if you want to use FFF3 or FFF5 models.
 4. That's all!

 > Of course, you need to have the latest version of `pystock` module installed.
-Install it by using
+Install it by using:
 >
 > ```bash
 > pip install --upgrade pystock0
 > ```
+>
+> If you are not familiar with `pystock`, here is the github [repository](https://github.com/Hari31416/pystock) that might be of help.
+You can also have a look at the [documentation](https://hari31416.github.io/pystock/html/index.html).

 ## Example